google/model-viewer/CONTRIBUTING.md

 To this end <model-viewer> will adhere to [semver](https://semver.org).
 We consider the API as documented on [modelviewer.dev](https://modelviewer.dev) our public API.

-We'll also strive to keep rendering changes (although more nebulous) within the same versioning guarantees.
+We'll also strive to keep rendering changes in the spirit of semver - although in general, most of our rendering changes are likely to be increased adherence to PBR, which we wouldn't consider to be an incompatible change for purposes of semver.